Analyzing Perimeter Solutions (PRM) and Its Competitors

-Perimeter Solutions (NYSE:PRM – Get Rating) is one of 32 public companies in the “Chemicals & allied products” industry, but how does it weigh in compared to its rivals?
-We will compare Perimeter Solutions to related businesses based on the strength of its profitability, earnings, analyst recommendations, risk, dividends, institutional ownership and valuation.
+Perimeter Solutions (NYSE:PRM – Get Rating) is one of 32 publicly-traded companies in the “Chemicals & allied products” industry, but how does it compare to its peers?
+We will compare Perimeter Solutions to similar businesses based on the strength of its analyst recommendations, dividends, earnings, valuation, risk, institutional ownership and profitability.

+This table compares Perimeter Solutions and its peers top-line revenue, earnings per share (EPS) and valuation.

 Analyst Ratings

-This is a breakdown of current ratings and recommmendations for Perimeter Solutions and its rivals, as provided by MarketBeat.com.
+This is a breakdown of current ratings and price targets for Perimeter Solutions and its peers, as reported by MarketBeat.com.

 |Sell Ratings